On minimal entanglement wedge cross section for holographic entanglement negativity: Issue with the thermal entropy term

-We note that the four point functions on the complex plane given in eqs.\@ \eqref{4pt_fn_s_channel} and \eqref{4pt_fn_t_channel}, utilized to compute the entanglement negativity for both the channels match with those obtained in \cite{Malvimat:2017yaj}.
-We further observe that the monodromy technique employed in \cite{Chaturvedi:2016rcn,Malvimat:2017yaj} in their analyses, and the monodromy method utilized by the authors in \cite{Kusuki:2019zsp}, all produce identical large central charge limit for the four point function.
+We note that the four point functions on the complex plane given in \cref{4pt_s_ch,4pt_t_ch}, utilized to compute the entanglement negativity for both the channels match with those obtained in \cite{Malvimat:2017yaj}.
+We further observe that the monodromy technique employed in \cite{Chaturvedi:2016rcn,Malvimat:2017yaj}, and the monodromy method utilized by the authors in \cite{Kusuki:2019zsp}, all produce identical large central charge limit for the four point function.

-However we would like to emphasize here that the authors in \cite{Kusuki:2019zsp}, inspired by the large $c$ computations for entanglement entropy in \cite{Hartman:2013mia, Headrick:2010zt} assumed that in the large $c$ limit the $s$ channel and the $t$ channel results are valid beyond their usual regime $ x \to 0 $ and $ x \to 1 $, that is, for $ 0 \leqslant x \leqslant \frac{1}{2} $ and $ \frac{1}{2} \leqslant x \leqslant 1 $ respectively.
-In other words their computation involves an assumption that there is a phase transition for the large central charge limit for the entanglement negativity of a single interval at $x=\frac{1}{2}$.
-Although this is true for the entanglement entropy \cite{Hartman:2013mia, Headrick:2010zt}, for this specific case of the entanglement negativity for a single interval this assumption is possibly invalid, as the required four point twist field correlator is obtained from a specific channel for the corresponding six point twist correlator as explained in detail in \cite{Malvimat:2017yaj}.
-The above conclusion is also supported by the alternate minimal EWCS that we propose in this article.
-We will elaborate on this point further in section \ref{sec_alt_construct}.
+However we would like to emphasize here that the authors in \cite{Kusuki:2019zsp}, motivated by the large $c$ computations for the entanglement entropy in \cite{Hartman:2013mia, Headrick:2010zt}, assumed that the $s$ and $t$ channel results are valid beyond their usual regimes $x\approx 0$ and $x\approx 1$, that is, for $0<x<1/2$ and $1/2<x<1$ respectively.
+In other words their computation involves an assumption that there is a phase transition for the large central charge limit for the entanglement negativity of a single interval at $x=1/2$.
+Although this is true for the entanglement entropy \cite{Hartman:2013mia, Headrick:2010zt}, for this specific case of the entanglement negativity for a single interval, this assumption is not valid as the required four point twist correlator is obtained from a specific channel for the corresponding six point correlator as described in \cite{Malvimat:2017yaj}.
+The above conclusion is also supported by an alternate EWCS construction for this configuration proposed in \cref{sec_alt_construct} to resolve the issue with the missing thermal term for the holographic entanglement negativity in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}.

-Having briefly reviewed the results from the monodromy technique employed to compute the relevant four point function of the twist fields, we are now in a position to address the issue mentioned in subsection \ref{subsec_issues}.
-To this end in section \ref{sec_alt_construct} we advance an alternate construction for the computation of the minimal entanglement wedge cross section for the mixed state configuration of the single interval at a finite temperature under consideration.